thatz98/thatz98/README.md

 <p align='left'>
-Enthusiastic, creative and flexible software engineering undergraduate with 2+ years of experience in BPO/KPO industry seeking to leverage engineering, analytical and programming skills.
-Thinks out of the box and tries to go beyond the tradition.
-A Good negotiator, presenter, organizer and quick learner.
-Adopt fast to new technologies and environments within a very short period of time.
-Interested in DevOps, cloud and software engineering.
+Enthusiastic, creative, flexible and supportive final year SE undergraduate who tries to go beyond the tradition.
+A good negotiator, presenter, organizer, team player and quick learner with multi-tasking capabilities.
+Adopts fast to new technologies and environments.
+Interested in software designing, development, DevOps and cloud.
+Seeking to explore the industry, meet, work with and learn from wonderful people to leverage solid skills in not only designing, development, DevOps and cloud but also collaboration, communication, organization, teamwork, attitude and support as a Software Engineer who loves to practice DevOps in development.
 </p>

 ```javascript